emilianobovetti/stateless-maybe-js/DESIGN.md

     With least surprise principle in mind I tried to use a well established syntax, similar to Scala's [Option](https://www.scala-lang.org/api/current/scala/Option.html) type. `filter`, `map` and `forEach` should sound and look familiar, and I think this really improves code readability.

-    Besides, it's no coincidence the methods name match to those of an array, the idea is to use a "collection interface", since a `Maybe` can be seen as a collection.

 - Portability

     This code could work nearly anywhere, natively.
 I mean it.
 I just tried with IE6 on Wine.